Zerui18/qconfig/docs/walkthrough.md

 ## Results
 Verification successful.
 All features including recent fixes are functional.
-- LED Mapping: Confirmed that the application correctly maps between the Moonlander's column-major LED matrix and the application's hand-major visual layout for both import and export.
+- Palette & Macros: Confirmed that the default palette is empty (except "Off"), and the parser correctly extracts color macros from imported code, adding them to the palette with their defined names.
+Inline colors are still handled as "Imported X".